wiremoons/wiremoons.github.io/_posts/2020-05-16-Nim-on-a-Raspberry-Pi.md

 ./build.sh
 ```

-Once that completes, the build of `koch` program can be done with an existing older
+Once that completes, the build of the `koch` program can be done with an existing
-version of the Nim compiler with command:
+older supplied version of the Nim compiler with the command:
 ```bash
 bin/nim c koch
 ```

-The newly created `koch` tool can now be used:
+The newly created `koch` tool can now be used to compile so supporting tools:
 ```bash
 ./koch tools
 ```

-Next run the command with `koch` to create the `nimble` package manager tool:
+Next, run the command with `koch` to create the `nimble` package manager tool:
 ```bash
 ./koch nimble
 ```

+Now, using the Nim provided `install.sh` script, install everything
-Now install everything into: `$HOME/.nimble` directory.
-This step also copies the
+into: `$HOME/.nimble` directory.
+The second step below also copies the
-Nim tools into the same location as the Nim compiler:
+Nim tools into the same location as the Nim compiler as well:
 ```bash
 sh ./install.sh $HOME/.nimble
 cp ./bin/* $HOME/.nimble/nim/bin/
 ```

-Next it is worth firstly updating the `nimble` package managers package manifest,
+Next it is worth updating the `nimble` package managers package manifest,
 and then using `nimble` to update itself to the latest version.
 The last command
-moves the original (older) version of the `nimble` command to be called `nimble-orig`.
+moves the original (older) version of the `nimble` program to be called `nimble-orig`.
-That way the newer version is run instead of the older one built from the source code
+That way the newer version is run instead of the older one, that was built
-downloaded.
+from the source code downloaded.
 Run these three steps as:
 ```bash
 nimble refresh -y
 nimble install -y nimble
 mv $HOME/.nimble/nim/bin/nimble $HOME/.nimble/nim/bin/nimble-orig
 ```

-To ensure the `nim` compiler and supporting tool, plus `nimble` that were all
+To ensure the `nim` compiler and supporting tools, plus `nimble` that were all
-built on the computer are in your `PATH`, run the command:
+built on the Raspberry Pi computer are available in your `PATH`, run the command:
 ```bash
 export PATH="${PATH}":$HOME/.nimble/nim/bin:$HOME/.nimble/bin
 ```